Chippewa-Levy-Committee/blog/_posts/2022-10-09-investing-in-security-to-protect-our-students.md

 background: "/assets/mainheader.png"
 ---

 We were recently asked about the security investments made by the district, which are an aspect of today's school needs to ensure our students can learn in a safe environment.
-Chippewa has been investing in a number of school security upgrades as part of it's [strategic plan](/blog/2022/09/27/todd-talks-episode-2-todd-osborn-discusses-the-district-s-strategic-plan.html), using both general funds as well as being agreesive on obtaining grants and having donations from outside organizations.
+Chippewa has been investing in a number of school security upgrades as part of it's [strategic plan](/blog/2022/09/27/todd-talks-episode-2-todd-osborn-discusses-the-district-s-strategic-plan.html), using both general funds as well as being aggreesive on obtaining grants and having donations from outside organizations.

 Here is a list of some of those investments in the past year: